P1etrodev/local-finances-api/README.md

 This project was originally meant to be ran and accessed locally, hosted from an executable file.

 You can build the executable by running `pyinstaller manage.py --name server --noconfirm` or executing the [build.bat](/build.bat) script from the terminal.
-After the building process, you'll end with 2 folders, the final product is located at `/dist`.
+After the building process, you'll end up with 2 folders, the final product is located at `/dist`.

 ## Storage